dvtate/phlappy-bird/README.md

-# Breakout in Postfix-haskell
+# Flappy Bird in Postfix-haskell
-This is a game made to demonstrate the capabilities of [my language](https://github.com/dvtate/postfix-haskell)
+This is a game made to demonstrate the capabilities of [my language](https://github.com/dvtate/postfix-haskell).

 ## Building and Running
 - `npm install`: to install postfix-haskell compiler and other dependencies